isomerpages/spf-ncpc/_donation/Our Major Donors.md

 ![](/images/About/header-border.png)

-The National Crime Prevention Council is grateful to all who helped the Council in one way or another, and the following organisations and individuals for their generous donation and support in 2024.
+The National Crime Prevention Council is grateful to all who helped the Council in one way or another, and the following organisations and individuals for their generous donation and support.

 ##### <font style="color:#a20427;">PLATINUM DONORS</font>